 Best Area to Stay in London: At A Glance

-It’s difficult to say what the best area to stay in London is.
-A lot of tourists end up staying in Central London, particularly for their first time.
+The best area to stay in London is Central London, particularly if you are a first-time visitor.
 This is because Central London is where most of London’s tourist attractions and best restaurants are located.

 Day or night, there’s always a play to see, music to hear and something to keep you occupied.